F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

       * - View Rendered
         - View a sample of the rendered output of the template.

-      * - Submit
-        - Submits the application to AS3 for deployment.

-Filling out the form with the requested values, and clicking **Submit** will submit the declaration for deployment.
+Filling out the form with the requested values, and clicking **Deploy** will submit the declaration for deployment.

 .. .. image:: deployed-application.png
   :width: 300